jcbsn/bubbly-buttons/README.md

 </a>
 ```

 In this example I've used an anchor tag with some text.
-Since I didn't tell the link which size it should have the script makes sure it keeps its dimensions.
 If you want to override the automatic behaviour, have a look at the parameters below.

 It wasn't my intention, buy you can make some funky looking shapes with this.